onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 New interpretations of the laws of thermodynamics suggest the infamous “heat death” hypothesis, which foretells the end of all life and organization in the universe, might not hold. https://www.noemamag.com/life-need-not-ever-end/

+> "This process need never come to an end.
+There are no inherent limits to the growth of knowledge and progress." - [David Deutsch](https://roadtoomega.substack.com/p/the-purposeful-universe-why-the-emergence#:~:text=This%20process%20need%20never%20come%20to%20an%20end.%20There%20are%20no%20inherent%20limits%20to%20the%C2%A0growth%20of%20knowledge%20and%20progress.)

 > "The free energy principle might be the most all-encompassing idea since the theory of natural selection." - [Wired magazine](https://www.wired.com/story/karl-friston-free-energy-principle-artificial-intelligence/#:~:text=Karl%20Friston%E2%80%99s%20free%20energy%20principle%20might%20be%20the%20most%20all%2Dencompassing%20idea%20since%20the%20theory%20of%20natural%20selection)